samarkhatiwala/AndersonAcceleration/README.md

 AndAcc.m originally written by Homer F. Walker (Anderson acceleration: Algorithms and implementations, Worcester Polytechnic Institute Mathematical Sciences Department Research Report MS-6-15-50, 10/14/2011) with extensive modifications as per Khatiwala, "Fast spin-up of geochemical tracers in ocean circulation and climate models, J. Adv.
 Model.
 Earth Sys., 2022, doi: xxx.
-This modifications enable use of this code on batch HPC systems for computing equilibrium solutions of periodically-forced ocean models.
+These modifications enable use of the code on batch HPC systems for computing equilibrium solutions of periodically-forced ocean models.

 License: